needle-tools/needle-engine-support/documentation/features-overview.md

 [Scripting](./features-overview.md#scripting)

 ## Fast Iteration ⚡
-Needle Exporter for Unity provides a flexible integration into a world-class game engine.
+Needle Engine together with Needle Exporter for Unity provide a flexible integration into a world-class 3D editor.
 You can keep using your workflows and we take care of bringing your content to the web in seconds.
 We embrace modern web technologies, so [all your code is written in TypeScript and JavaScript](./scripting.md).
 This allows for almost instant reloads.
 Paired with a powerful editor and asset management you get the best of both worlds!

 > Read more about [Getting Started](./getting-started.md) • [Scripting](./scripting.md) • [Assets and Export](./export.md)